 Alternative 5, which sets all harvests equal to zero, would have a significant adverse economic impact on small entities and would be contrary to obligations to achieve OY on a continuing basis, as mandated by the Magnuson-Stevens Act.
-Under Alternative 5, all 821 individual CVs impacted by this rule would have gross revenues of \$0.
-Additionally, the three small C/Ps impacted by this rule also would have gross revenues of \$0.
+Under Alternative 5, all individual CVs impacted by this rule would have gross revenues of \$0.
+Additionally, the small C/Ps impacted by this rule also would have gross revenues of \$0.

-The proposed harvest specifications (Alternative 2) extend the current 2019 OFLs, ABCs, and TACs to 2019 and 2020, with the exceptions of the removal of the squid OFL, ABC, and TAC.
-As noted in the IRFA, the Council may modify its recommendations for final OFLs, ABCs, and TACs in December 2018, when it reviews the November 2018 SAFE report from its Groundfish Plan Team, and the December 2018 Council meeting reports of its SSC and AP.
-Because the 2019 TACs (with the exception of squid) in the proposed 2019 and 2020 harvest specifications are unchanged from the 2019 TACs, and because the sum of all TACs remains within OY for the GOA, NMFS does not expect adverse impacts on small entities.
-Also, NMFS does not expect any changes made by the Council in December 2018 to have significant adverse impacts on small entities.
+The proposed harvest specifications (Alternative 2) extend the current 2020 OFLs, ABCs, and TACs to 2020 and 2021.
+As noted in the IRFA and this preamble, the Council may modify its recommendations for final OFLs, ABCs, and TACs in December 2019, when it reviews the November 2019 SAFE report from its Groundfish Plan Team, and the December 2019 Council meeting reports of its SSC and AP.
+Because the 2020 TACs in these proposed 2020 and 2021 harvest specifications are unchanged from the 2020 TACs in the final 2019 and 2020 harvest specifications (84 FR 9416; March 14, 2019), and because the sum of all TACs remains within OY for the GOA, NMFS does not expect adverse impacts on small entities.
+Also, NMFS does not expect any changes made by the Council in December 2019 to have significant adverse impacts on small entities.